nosas/blog/deep_learning_python/ch3/article.md

 Much like Python, Keras' large and diverse user base enables a well-documented and wide range of workflows for utilizing the API.
 Keras does not force one to follow a single "true" way of building and training models.
-Rather, it allows the user to build and train models corresponding to their own preference, and to explore the possibilities of each approach.
+Rather, it allows the user to build and train models corresponding to their preference, and to explore the possibilities of each approach.

 ### Keras and TensorFlow: A brief history